 Dawn led the development of an executive report that was sent to members of Congress for consideration during the crafting of new legislation.
 It was important to the client that the report conveyed pertinent analysis methodology but presented key findings in a visually appealing format.
 The report was used as a reference by Congressional leaders during Committee markup on the proposed legislation.

 Dawn testified before the U.S. House of Representatives Energy and Commerce Subcommittee on Environment and the Economy on April 14, 2011.
 The hearing focused on H.R.
-1391, a bill to prohibit the Environmental Protection Agency from regulating fossil fuel combustion waste under subtitle C of the Solid Waste Disposal Act.
+1391, a bill to prohibit the Environmental Protection Agency from regulating fossil fuel combustion waste under subtitle C of the Resource Conservation and Recovery Act.
 Click on the link above to watch the webcast.
 Dawn’s testimony starts at time 1:48:00.

 Dawn was a principal investigator and author on a technical report used for formal comment to the U.S. Environmental Protection Agency on a proposed environmental regulation.
 The report, Cost Analysis of Proposed National Regulation of Coal Combustion Residuals from the Electric Generating Industry 1022296, follows the client’s standard formatting and style.